cheekstain/maze/DESIGN.md

 	4. If not, then tag the `maze_square` with the trail and increment step count.
 	5. Update logfile, UI.
 2. Then we focus on the current turn.
 If the current turn avatar is not following another avatar:
 	1. If this is the not only avatar remaining that is not following another avatar’s path:
-	* Move onto another Avatar’s path if possible.
+		1. Move onto another Avatar’s path if possible.
-	* If that has failed, eliminate all directions with known walls, and pick a random open direction to move towards, priority given to unexplored directions.
+		2. If that has failed, eliminate all directions with known walls, and pick a random open direction to move towards, priority given to unexplored directions
-	* Communicate to the server the new move, and update `last_move`
+		3. Communicate to the server the new move, and update `last_move`
-    2. Otherwise (meaning this is the only avatar remaining that is not following another avatar’s path):
+	2. Otherwise (meaning this is the only avatar remaining that is not following another avatar’s path)
-	* Backtrack along the avatar’s own trail.
+		1. Backtrack along the avatar’s own trail.
-	* Communicate to the server the new move, and update `last_move`.
+		2. Communicate to the server the new move, and update `last_move`.
 3. Else (meaning it is following another avatar):
-	* Check if there exists a third Avatar’s path that we can move onto.
+		1. Check if there exists a third Avatar’s path that we can move onto.
-	* Check if said path belongs to the leader of our leader.
+		2. Check if said path belongs to the leader of our leader.
 If so, move onto it and change the path that the avatar is following.
-	* Otherwise, continue following the trail.
+		3. Otherwise, continue following the trail.
-	* Communicate to the server the new move, and update `last_move`
+		4. Communicate to the server the new move, and update `last_move`
 3. Update visualization
 4. Write move details to logfile
 ```